 Upon the recommendation of an eight-member advisory board of physicians, New Mexico became the first state to specifically list PTSD as a qualifying condition in 2009.
-Now, all but two of the medical cannabis programs — Alaska’s and South Dakota's — allow medical cannabis for PTSD.
-Twenty-nine states (and Guam) specifically list it as a qualifying condition — either by statute or in regulations — while five more and Washington, D.C. allow doctors broad latitude to recommend cannabis for any serious condition.
+Now, all but two of the medical cannabis programs — Alaska’s and South Dakota’s — allow medical cannabis for PTSD.
+Thirty-one states specifically list it as a qualifying condition — either by statute or in regulations — while six more and Washington, D.C. allow doctors broad latitude to recommend cannabis for any serious condition.
 (See below for a chart of the states’ approaches.)
-Although PTSD is not a qualifying condition for medical cannabis in Alaska or South Dakota, both states have enacted laws to allow all adults 21 and older to use and access cannabis.
+Although PTSD is not a qualifying condition for medical cannabis in Alaska the state allows all adults 21 and older to use and access cannabis.

 The limitations of other medications

-In New Mexico, a study of 80 patients who administered cannabis for PTSD, pursuant to state law, found “greater than 75% reduction in [Clinician Administered Post-traumatic Scale] symptom scores were reported when patients were using cannabis than when they were not… There is extensive evidence that cannabinoids may facilitate extinction of aversive memories."9
+In New Mexico, a study of 80 patients who administered cannabis for PTSD, pursuant to state law, found “greater than 75% reduction in [Clinician Administered Post-traumatic Scale] symptom scores were reported when patients were using cannabis than when they were not… There is extensive evidence that cannabinoids may facilitate extinction of aversive memories."[10]
+A 2020 survey of 404 medical cannabis patients with PTSD found "symptoms were reduced by more than 50% immediately after cannabis use."[11]

 Jurisdiction